SummaryRead the full fact sheet

 Some deaths are more likely for men than women

-Some causes of death are related to sex (or gender).
+Some causes of death are related to your sex.
 For example, a man cannot die during childbirth, because only women have babies.
 Similarly, a woman cannot die from prostate cancer, because only men have a prostate gland.

-However, according to 2016 data from the Australian Bureau of Statistics, men outnumber women in many causes of non-sex-related deaths.
-For example:
+However, according to 2021 data from the Australian Bureau of Statistics, men outnumber women in many causes of non-sex-related deaths, including: